National Laboratory for Renewable Energy

 Objectives of the research project

-The objective of the National Laboratory is to establish the scientific and technological, legal, economic and industrial law background of small footprint energy technologies, especially those of H2 production/transport/storage/use and CO2 utilization (CCU), contributing to the establishment of a sustainable energy management and chemical industry.
-Among the main activities of the University of Szeged, high emphasis is placed on the examination and development of electrolyzer and catalytic technologies.
+The objective of the National Laboratory was to establish the scientific, technological, legal, economic and industrial law background of small footprint energy technologies, especially those of H2 production/transport/storage/use and CO2 utilization (CCU), contributing to the establishment of a sustainable energy management and chemical industry.
+Among the main activities of the University of Szeged, high emphasis was placed on the examination and development of electrolyzer and catalytic technologies.

-The most important activities of the research project
+The most important research and development activities of the project

 Project partners – academic and industrial